Check Out These Dos and Don’ts on Political Printing to Learn How to Avoid Common Mistakes.

 Here at The Campaign Workshop, we’re always on the lookout for innovative direct mail and marketing campaigns to inspire our creativity.
 We often look to the commercial world for ideas that could translate to the political or advocacy direct mail world.
 Here are three campaigns we love:

-Everything You Were Afraid to Ask About Political Direct Mail Printing—Part 3
+Political Direct Mail Printing: Everything You Were Afraid to Ask —Part 3

 Political direct mail printing part 3: In previous installments of this series on political direct mail printing we covered finding a political direct mail printer, managing schedules and specifying paper.
 Today, we’re going to get technical and talk about presses.
 We couldn’t have political direct mail printing without presses to get the job done, so let’s examine the differences and uses for digital and offset printing.